 - Given question 3 why should anyone buy from you? – The Core

 At the end of the week take out your notes and try to pull them into some sort of order.
 You should have six headings.
 The why, the driver and the four questions.
 You may only have one or two bullet points under each heading.
 That is fine, you don’t need fluff, you need focus.

-Why Geography Is Important
+Why Geography Is Important To Your Plan

 It is important to define the areas you will cover.
 Do you only operate locally or nationwide?
 Specifically, what areas do you cover?
 If you are currently local but you aim to go national that is fine but that needs to be an input to your strategy.
 The way local firms operate is different from national firms.

-Defining Your Strategic Goals
+Defining Your Small Business Strategic Goals

 Remember your goal is your finish point.
 It is where you want to get to.
 Depending on your circumstances you may need to define long and short term goals.
 For example, your goal may be to ultimately sell your business and retire.
-But if you are in your early forties that goal is a long way off.
+But if you are in your early forties that goal is probably a long way off.

 It is still the long term goal, but it is impossible to plan that far ahead.
 Therefore, you will also need some shorter-term goals.
 These should be staging points on the way to the long term goal.